Suggestions for Recommendation Writers

 How important are recommendation letters?

 Recommendation letters are critical to fellowship applications.
 Most applicants have outstanding grades and many accomplishments.
 Their transcripts and resumes are almost always highly impressive.
-In order to distinguish these applicants from one another, foundation selection committees rely on the detailed testimony of those who know the candidates.
+In order to distinguish these applicants from one another, selection committees rely on the detailed testimony of those who know the candidates.
 Through these letters, they seek to find out whether a candidate is capable of thriving in a rigorous academic program; has the maturity and flexibility to adapt to a new culture; possesses the interpersonal skills and experience to lead or inspire others; or is truly committed to a particular goal.
 Faculty and research advisors have particular insight into how a candidate thinks.
 Staff and other supervisors observe how a candidate interacts with others or works.
-Everyone who works regularly with students can judge how they stand out in relation to their peers.
+Everyone can speak to how a student stands out among peers.

 Can I recycle a letter I’ve already written?

 The best letters speak directly to the concerns of the fellowship foundation and describe how the student is a good fit for it.
-A letter originally drafted for a summer internship, research assignment, job, or even graduate school application may have some useful source material, but to be effective, a fellowship recommendation must be tailored to the aims of the foundation.
-Every fellowship provides guidelines for recommenders telling specifically what they want to know.
+A letter originally drafted for a summer internship, research assignment, job, or even graduate school application may have some useful source material, but to be effective, a fellowship recommendation must be tailored to the foundation’s aims.
+Every foundation provides guidance about what they want to know..
 Applicants should include this information with other materials they provide you when they request a letter.
 You can also find it on the Office of Fellowship pages of the Amherst website.
-For most fellowships, we offer two pages, the first of which is an Overview page (where we explain the history and purpose of the fellowship, the award details, how to apply, and a section called For Recommenders.
-The Recommenders section describes desired content, format requirements, how to submit the letter, and the deadline.
-On the next – Application page – you can find the prompts for essays the student has to write, and other details about application components.
-The Office of Fellowship staff is also very happy to answer questions about what the fellowship is looking for over the phone or email.
-(Note that because the Fulbright Program has two kinds of grants with different letters, the information For Recommenders is found on the respective Application pages.)
+For most fellowships, we offer two pages, the first of which is an Overview page (where we explain the history and purpose of the fellowship, the award details, how to apply, and a section called For Recommenders).
+This section describes desired content, required format, the submission process, and the deadline.
+On the Application page you can find the applicant’s essay prompts and other details about application components.
+The Office of Fellowships staff is also very happy to answer questions about what the fellowship is looking for or to offer feedback on your letter.

 Should I include negative as well as positive attributes?